-Self-Invested Personal Pensions (SIPPs) are a form of Defined Contribution (DC) scheme which have become popular in the UK over the last 10 years.
+Self-Invested Personal Pensions (SIPPs) are a form of Defined Contribution (DC) scheme which have become popular in the UK over the last ten years.
 Benefits include increased flexibility in terms of investment choices, whereby you can access a wide range of funds managed by different investment groups.

 The International SIPP alternative

 What can a SIPP invest in?

 The range of SIPP investments for consideration include the following:

 - Cash, cash funds and deposits